Admission Process and Requirements

 application deadline for spring enrollment is October 1.
 Only complete

 application packets will be reviewed.
 A complete packet of materials

-is to apply for graduate study at UW-Stevens Point by submitting a UWSP Graduate Student Application
+Apply for graduate study at UW-Stevens Point by submitting a UWSP Graduate Student Application

 , application fee, and official transcripts to the Graduate Admissions Office

-is required for the Masters degree programs.
+is required for the master's degree programs.

 The Office of Admissions at UWSP will send a copy of your application and official transcripts to HPHD.
 Upon receipt of these materials, the department will look for evidence of an undergraduate grade point average of 2.75 or above (based on a 4.0 scale).
 Probationary status may be granted for students with an undergraduate GPA below 2.75.